switchbacksolutions/switchbacksolutions.net/src/content/portfolio/chenmed-d8-redesign.md

 featured: true
 ---

-## Project Overview

-ChenMed needed a complete redesign of their flagship web property to better communicate their mission of restoring the doctor-patient relationship in modern healthcare to both physicians and patients.

-> Components empower our marketing team to better tell our story the way we want while always maintaining brand consistency.

 ## Key Achievements

 ### Component-Driven Design

 Created **27 swappable and standardized components** that can be used across **13 layouts** and look good on desktop and mobile.
 This component system empowers the marketing team to build new pages while maintaining brand consistency.

+> Components empower our marketing team to better tell our story the way we want while always maintaining brand consistency.

 ### Fast Delivery